How we can help you

 Under this program, Curtin issues cardholders with a second ticket to Curtin events for their companions at no additional cost.
 The person with disability (cardholder) will be required to present his/her card when making the request.
 For more information, visit the Companion Card program website.

-A mobility scooter for students, staff or visitors with mobility impairments is available for short term loan on the Bentley Campus through Disability Services, subject to availability.
+A mobility scooter for students, staff or visitors with mobility impairments is available for short term loan on the Perth Campus through AccessAbility Services, subject to availability.
 It is stored in the wheelchair recharge facility in Building 213.

-A manual wheelchair is available for short term loan from Disability Services, subject to availability.
+A manual wheelchair is available for short term loan from AccessAbility Services, subject to availability.

 Arrangements can be made for overnight recharging and storage of mobility scooters and electric wheelchairs in Building 213.
-Please discuss your needs with a disability advisor.
+Please discuss your needs with an AccessAbility advisor.